-The benefit of church membership

-is that each individual Christian will benefit from all the other Christians who use their gifts to build up the church and reach out to the lost and dying world in so desperate need of Jesus.
+The benefit of church membership is that each individual Christian will benefit from all the other Christians who use their gifts to build up the church and reach out to the lost and dying world in so desperate need of Jesus.
 Sometimes we bump into each other, upset each other, and even hurt each other.
 No one is perfect yet.
 I always tell people who are looking for the perfect church, "Don't join it because you will ruin it."
 We are all in process, wounded and imperfect.
 But Jesus is using us to bring Him glory and advance His kingdom.
 Jesus knows what He is doing.
 Will you consider covenanting with us at Harvest Fellowship?
 If you are a born-again believer, you can join us in our mission to help people follow Jesus and share Him with others.
 Becoming a member is simple.
-Please read "What is Membership?
-Review the "sample" Covenant linked below.
-Your designated Elder will provide an original copy for you to sign.
-(IMPORTANT: DO NOT SIGN UNTIL YOU'VE MET WITH AN ELDER.)
-He will go through the covenant, ask you to share your story of how you became a Christian, and then you will both sign the covenant if you're ready.
+First, read our covenant and statement of beliefs.
+If you agree and want to join our family, schedule to meet with an elder.
+He will go through the covenant briefly, ask you to share your story of how you became a Christian, and then you will both sign the covenant if you feel comfortable.
 It's that easy!
 We don't make you jump through a bunch of hoops to become a member.
-Joining Harvest Fellowship is simple.
-Once you sign the covenant, we'll arrange a Sunday celebration where you'll be welcomed into the church family.
-We value this process as we take care of God's people with seriousness and joy.
+After you sign the covenant, we will schedule a Sunday to bring you up to the front of the church so the family can celebrate the new members of the family.
+We take this seriously and joyously, because we want to take care of the sheep God has entrusted us with.
 At Harvest Fellowship we want to help people follow Jesus and share Him with others!